On Basis Constructions in Finite Element Exterior Calculus: Duality Pairings

-Theorems~\ref{prop:first_duality_pairing}~and~\ref{prop:second_duality_pairing} have the following implications.
-We see that these bilinear forms are symmetric and semi-definite.
-In fact, they are positive semidefinite for $k$ even and negative semidefinite for $k$ odd.

-The degeneracy space of the first bilinear form is exactly the linear subspace of $\calP(r,k,n)$ spanned by those coefficient vectors that satisfy the conditions of Lemma~\ref{prop:coefficientequivalence_eins} and Lemma~\ref{prop:coefficientcondition_eins}.
-In particular, it follows that the bilinear form
+Theorems~\ref{prop:first_duality_pairing}~and~\ref{prop:second_duality_pairing} show that the Hermitian bilinear pairings \eqref{math:coefficientpairing:eins} and \eqref{math:coefficientpairing:zwei} are semidefinite: positive or negative semidefinite depending on whether $k$ is even or odd.
+Evidently, the degeneracy space of the first bilinear form is the linear subspace of $\calP(k,r,n)$ spanned by those coefficient vectors that satisfy the conditions of Theorem~\ref{prop:coefficientequivalence_eins} and Lemma~\ref{prop:coefficientcondition_eins}.
+Analogously, the degeneracy space of the second bilinear form is the linear subspace of $\calP(k,r,n)$ spanned by those coefficient vectors that satisfy the conditions of Theorem~\ref{prop:coefficientequivalence_zwei} and Lemma~\ref{prop:coefficientcondition_zwei}.